Risk of Influenza clinical trial ending uninformatively

 Parameters for Predicting Risks

-Key factors such as the number of participants, the length of the trial, the number of uncontrolled variables, and the ability to control exposure contribute heavily to a trial’s failure or success.
+Key factors such as the number of participants, the length of the trial, the number of uncontrolled variables, and the ability to control exposure contribute heavily to a trial’s failure to deliver informative results.
+A key cause of uninformative trials is underpowering.
 These and many more factors are what the machine learning models of Fast Data Science’s Risk Tool consider when making predictions.

-For instance, the tool can flag a trial as high risk if its protocol is missing a completed Statistical Analysis Plan (SAP), a common marker indicating a lack of thoroughness and ultimately a higher potential for failure.
+For instance, the tool can flag a trial as high risk if its protocol is missing a completed Statistical Analysis Plan (SAP), which can indicate a higher potential for failure.

 Conclusion